InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 - Install the latest release version from the [ZombieNet GitHub](https://github.com/paritytech/zombienet).

-- Create a TOML file in `infrablockchain-substrate/infra-cumulus/zombienet/examples/`.
+- Create a TOML file in `infrablockspace-sdk/infra-cumulus/zombienet/examples/`.
 In this example, create `example.toml` with the following content, which sets up the test environment with:

   - 5 validator relay chain nodes
-  - 2 **_InfraAssetHub_** collator nodes
+  - 2 **InfraAssetHub** collator nodes
-  - 2 **_Parachain Template Node_** collator nodes
+  - 2 **Parachain Template Node** collator nodes

 ```toml
 [relaychain]